Metacognition for SEND and Neurodivergent StudentsMetacognition for SEND and Neurodivergent Students - educational concept illustration

 Dyslexia affects approximately 10% of the population and impacts reading accuracy, fluency, and spelling.
 However, dyslexia's effects extend beyond literacy to metacognitive processes, particularly metacognitive monitoring during reading and strategy selection for written tasks.

 Research by Burden (2008) found that students with dyslexia often develop negative self-beliefs about their learning capabilities, which impacts their willingness to engage in metacognitive reflection.
-Building metacognitive awareness alongside addressing literacy difficulties is therefore crucial.
+Building metacognitive awareness alongside addressing literacy difficulties is therefore important.

 Metacognitive challenges specific to dyslexia: